BenjaminOsemene/Web_Design/README.md

-This is about web development.
-Designing web pages using HTML and CSS.
+Web development repository that contains HTML and CSS files.